Controlling openMSX from External Applications

 Introduction

-The architecture of openMSX is that the main emulation code is all in a separate program, the main openMSX executable.
-Debugger GUI's, launcher GUI's, etc., can be external programs that control openMSX.
+Despite that openMSX now has an internal GUI that can control most of the emulator's functionality, it is still possible for debugger GUIs, launcher GUIs, etc., to be external programs that control openMSX.
 This document explains you how you can control openMSX from your own application.

-Note: This document was not written for normal end users, but only for developers who are interested in writing their own application that controls openMSX.
+Note: This document was written for developers who are interested in writing their own application that controls openMSX, rather than normal end-users.

 Disclaimer: it is possible that some update events are still missing and it is also possible that the structure of the replies and commands change.
 We will do our best to be backwards compatible, though.